-- Home storage (if you intend to store in your garage – will it fit?)
+- Home storage (if you intend to store it in your garage – will it fit?)

 - Are you buying a starter canoe and intend to upgrade as your kids grow?

-- As they grow, kids will want to paddle from a seat (rather than sitting in the middle).
-We started with one really stable canoe when we were little, then upgraded to two smaller and faster canoes as we got older.
+- Kids will want to paddle from a seat (rather than sitting in the middle) as they grow.
+We started with one stable canoe when we were little, then upgraded to two smaller and faster canoes as we got older.

-- Packing your gear for an overnight trip, a canoe that is less than 16 feet might not provide enough gear storage (and may be too heavy, creating a lot of displacement/riding too low in the water).
-Longer length allows for more room while paddling, and more gear storage.
+- Packing your gear for an overnight trip, a canoe less than 16 feet might not provide enough gear storage (and may be too heavy, creating a lot of displacement/riding too low in the water).
+Longer length allows for more room while paddling and more gear storage.

 Try it first

-We suggest getting in a canoe with all parties, along with your gear and see how much room you have.
+We suggest getting in a canoe with all parties and your gear and seeing how much room you have.
 The best is to try it on the water.

-Maybe consider renting a few different sizes and hull shapes before buying, as noted above
+Consider renting a few sizes and hull shapes before buying, as noted above.

 Other Canoe Articles